-- Continue taking any prescription medication as directed so bring it along so a dose is not missed should the patient have to wait a good portion of the day.
+- Continue taking any prescription medication as directed; bring it along so a dose is not missed should the patient have to wait a good portion of the day.

-- The patient will need to fill out a brief health history so bring a list of allergies, prescriptions, etc. to have this information available.
+- The patient will need to fill out a brief health history; bring a list of allergies, prescriptions, etc. to have this information available.

-- Patients do not need to bring dental records or proof of income.
+- Patients DO NOT need to bring dental records, proof of income, or any other documents.

 - Services are first come, first served and ALL patients must be able to wait in line – no appointments.

-- The clinic opens at 4:30 am on both Friday and Saturday and waiting in line or determining how early to get in line, is up to the patient.
+- The clinic opens at 5:30 AM on both Friday and Saturday.
+Waiting in line, or determining how early to get in line, is up to the patient.

-- We only let in as many patients as we will be able to treat that day (approximately 700) and we will then close the doors.
+- We only let in as many patients as we will be able to treat that day and we will then close the doors.
 Standing in line on Friday and not getting in does not give the patient priority the next day.
-It is the same process on Saturday- first come, first served.
+It is the same process on Saturday – first come, first served.

 - Be prepared to wait and potentially be there all day.
-We let approximately 700 patients in the clinic so it may be mid-afternoon before a patient is treated.
+It may be mid-afternoon before a patient is treated.

-- We will provide biscuits and gravy for breakfast and a hotdog and chips for lunch for all patients at no charge.
+- We will provide breakfast and lunch for all patients at no charge.
 Bring snacks and water.

 - Services provided include cleanings, fillings, and extractions.
 No dentures will be provided at KMOM.

 - Full mouth extractions will be done if determined necessary by the examining dentist.
 The patient will be able to discuss treatment/procedure options with the dentist prior to care.